macbofh/GUInstallomator/README.md

 # GUInstallomator
 GUI for Installomator

-This is a Quick and Dirty Applescript to install software on a macOS device using installomator.
+This is a Quick and Dirty Applescript to install software on a macOS device using installomator (https://github.com/Installomator/Installomator)
 I mostly use this on my test devices that are not (yet) managed and i want quickly have some tools installed without having to reinstall installomator every time.
 But you can also use it to quickly install/update software without having to open the terminal.

 **Why Applescript?**